gdhorne/absf/README.md

 In summary, Automated Build System Framework is a development framework which provides the means to produce a highly-customizable GNU/Linux distribution.
 Hopefully, Automated Build System Framework proves useful as both a means of learning about development of a GNU/Linux distribution and more generally as an introduction to using BASH for moderately complex software projects.

+## License

+Copyright © 2003 Gregory D. Horne.

+This software is released under the GNU GPL (version 2), and may be redistributed under the terms specified in the LICENSE file.